How to Enable or Disable Autofill Passwords and Passkeys in Microsoft Edge on Windows 11

 Option C: Use a Custom Primary Password

-Using a custom primary password offers the strongest protection for your saved passwords in Microsoft Edge, as you must enter this special password before Edge will fill in any login details.
+A custom primary password provides the strongest protection for your saved passwords in Microsoft Edge.
+You’ll need to enter this special password every time before Edge fills in any login details.
+Choose this option in the password settings.

 What happens?
 Edge asks you to create a custom password.
 You must enter this password before Edge will fill in any saved passwords.